DORA Dyslexia Screener

 - 65% of 4th grade students are not at grade-level in reading skills.

-- 34% of students are Below Basic.
+- 34% of students are at a Below Basic level.

 - Only 9% of students are at Advanced (superior performance at grade level).